-This award was established in recognition of the professional achievements of William Ian MacKenzie Turner (B.A.Sc., Electrical Engineering, 1925), and of his dedication to the interests of the undergraduates and graduates of the Faculty of Applied Science and Engineering.
+This award was established in recognition of the professional achievements of William Ian MacKenzie Turner (ElecE 2T5), and of his dedication to the interests of the undergraduates and graduates of the Faculty of Applied Science and Engineering.

-The scholarship, derived from the annual income, is awarded to the student on the basis of financial need who, having obtained Honours standing, ranks in first place on the results of the annual examinations in the third year of the Industrial Engineering Program.
+The scholarship, derived from the annual income, is awarded to a student based on financial need who, having obtained Honours standing, ranks in first place on the results in Industrial Engineering's third-year examinations.
 Should the candidate hold an award of greater value, the award may be made to the next ranking candidate.
-The first award, under these terms, was made in the 1998 - 1999 Session.
+The first award was made in the 1998-1999 academic year.